Child poverty continues to trend down, but key targets not met

 "These results continue our record of delivering one of the most significant drops in measured child poverty in decades."

+"We don't need targeted measures for alleviating poverty, we can be bold and brave and eliminate it."

+Stanley said eliminating poverty would involve ensuring liveable incomes and universal services.

-Ardern said policies like the wage subsidy and benefit increases had made a difference.
+Ardern said their policies like the wage subsidy and benefit increases had made a difference.

 "The reductions in child poverty we've delivered are down to a wide range of policies and measures including the $5.5 billion Families Package, ongoing minimum wage increases, and the implementation of our Free and Healthy School Lunches programme across the country," Ardern said.